JakeSteam/blog-personal/_drafts/2024-01-21-android-game-reviews-jan24.md

 The game features 15+ different styles of puzzle, with each containing hundreds of puzzles across multiple difficulties.
 Most puzzle styles also have a "variant" mode, adding some extra variety.

-Puzzlerama isn't a game I'd actively play for hours, but it is perhaps my all time favourite game for short, 1-minute play sessions.
+Puzzlerama isn't a game I'd actively play for hours, but it is perhaps my all-time favourite game for short, 1-minute play sessions.
 This is especially true without internet, or when in public, since there are no sounds, no flashing lights, and it's fine to just lock the screen whenever.

-Although all the included puzzles are traditional classics (Tangram, Pipes, Lines) that you might have played elsewhere, having them all in one place without any predatory monetisation really boosts the appeal of each.
+Although all the included puzzles are traditional classics (Tangram, Pipes, Lines, etc) that you might have played elsewhere, having them all in one place without any predatory monetisation really boosts the appeal of each.
 Additionally, it's interesting how challenging these puzzles can get, I never thought I'd be stumped by a Tangram!

 Completing the game 100% is extremely time-consuming, my stats say I've completed 987/5000 in around 20 hours of gameplay, but obviously this is all easier levels!
 As is typical with puzzle games, there is a "hint" system that will help ease you past tricky parts.
 However, since these are limited and require adverts / payment to get more, I essentially never use them.

-Finally, there's no concept of "lives" or "energy", you can play for as long as you want, and undo/redo moves.
+Finally, there's no concept of "lives" or "energy", you can play for as long as you want, and undo / redo moves.

 ### Monetisation